 First of all, it’s not a one size fits all industry.
-You need a medical billing company that aligns with your specialty as well as the size of your practice.
-When you sit down with them to discuss their services, these questions help you gauge their worth.
+You need a medical billing service that aligns with your specialty as well as the size of your practice.
+When you sit down with them to discuss, these questions help you gauge their worth.

 let’s explore some of the options out there for you.
 You can choose either of the following to bill on your behalf.